March 11, 2021

 External Review Process.
 Non-grandfathered group health plan deadlines were suspended with respect to requests for external review.
 (Group health plans must allow four months after the receipt of a notice of a final adverse benefit determination in which to request an external review.)
 Other deadlines that apply for perfecting an incomplete request for review were also extended.

 Example: The employee receives a notice of a final adverse benefit determination on September 1, 2020.
-The employee may submit a request for external review until the earlier of (1) January 1, 2022, or (2) 4 months after the end of the Outbreak Period.
+The employee may submit a request for external review until the earlier of (1) January 1, 2022, or (2) the end of the Outbreak Period.